 How do different substances pass into and out of cells?
 How is your heart controlled to beat faster when you exercise?
 Why do plant stems become thinner in the middle of the day?
 Why do some cells become cancerous?
 Biology is a natural choice if you’re interested in a career in Medicine or Veterinary Sciences but it is an interesting subject in its own right and will leave your options open to a variety of different career pathways.
 You’ll study living organisms from the molecular level right up to understanding how communities interact with the environment.

 Five GCSEs at grade 9-4.
 It is essential that you have gained at least grade 6 in Biology or 6/6 in Science and a grade 6 in GCSE Mathematics is preferred.

 As there is an essay component to the assessments and lots of new terminology to learn it is important that you have good English skills.

-100% exams and practical endorsement
+100% exams and practical endorsement.

-10% of assessment will contain mathematical skills equivalent to Level 2 or above.
+10% of the assessment will contain mathematical skills equivalent to Level 2 or above.
 At least 15% will assess knowledge, skills and understanding in relation to practical work.
 You will carry out the 12 required practicals to pass the Practical Endorsement.